Blogs

 Writing FTW test cases for OWASP CRS

 A little background Last month we announced the general availability of the Framework for Testing WAFs (FTW) version 1.0.
 You can read the whole post here, but this is only the beginning of the story.
 With the release of OWASP CRS v3.0 we started integrating a more agile, test driven development methodology that we believe has resulted in better quality output.
 As of the OWASP CRS 3.0 release, all new rules and most modifications to the rules undertaken will require accompanying unit tests.
+But how does one use the FTW framework in order to write these tests?

 How You Can Help the CRS Project